-Whether the business you work for is shutting down temporarily or it needs to scale back its staff, make sure to ask your employer when your last day of health coverage is.
+Farmers and Ranchers often rely on employer-based health insurance to cover themselves or their families.
+Whether the business that provides this benefit for you is shutting down temporarily or it is scaling back its staff, make sure to ask them when is the last day of health coverage.

 This will help you better understand what timeline you have for your existing health care coverage.
 It helps ensure that you don't have a gap in your coverage when, during this time of a health crisis, it is important to have health care coverage.
 Once you have this information, there are some steps you can take to ensure you have health insurance to keep you and your family healthy.

-If you need to refresh your understanding of health insurance and how to choose the right type of insurance or estimate the out of pocket costs, go to this UD Cooperative Extension website for some video tutorials and tools to help you brush up on your knowledge. http://udel.edu/extension/insure and look for Health Insurance 4U.
+If you need to refresh your understanding of health insurance and how to choose the right type of insurance or estimate the out of pocket costs, go to the UD Cooperative Extension Health Insurance 4U website for some video tutorials and tools to help you brush up on your knowledge.